alexharper84/node.js-MySQL/README.md

 ---
 Once the customer has placed the order, the application will check if the store has enough of the product to meet the customer's request.

-- if the customer requests more than whats in stock, the app will reply with:
+- if the store is out of stock, the app will reply with:
 > "Not enough in stock!"
-- if all goes smoothly:
+- if the transaction is successful:
 > "Thanks for your purchase!"
 ---
-The app will then print a reciept of the purchase and give the customer the option to make another purchase.
+The app will then print a receipt of the purchase and give the customer the option to make another purchase.
 ***
 ### Happy Buying!